LanHikari22/GBA_Memory-Access-Scanner/README.md

   2b.
 (By default) Press 'P' after you're done to make sure all memory access entries have been outputted.
 3. Copy the output of the lua script into the file "input".
 4. Run the MemoryAccesProtocol.py module to generate a structure template in stdout.

+In case the structure template containts CONFLICTS:
+1. Manually go through each conflict, and remove duplicates (structure members of the same location yet different types).
+2. Remove the tag " CONFLICT" from the entry. so that the only comment is "// loc=0x22" for example.
+3. Copy the structure template and put it in the "input" file.
+4. Run the StructPadder.py module to get correct padding.

 <b>[ Dependencies ------------------------------]</b>
 1. VBA-rr